SMOMER2000/Basic-Calculator/README.md

-# Basic-Calculator
+# Calculator
-A basic athematic calculator using python
+A athematic calculator using python